indigofairyx/Extended_Capslock_Context_Menu/README.md

 # Extended Capslock Context Menu
-An AutoHotkey menu for working-playing with text
+An AutoHotkey Context menu for working-playing-coding with text!

 # About Extended Capslock Menu